wanderingbonzi/minecraft-performance-guide/README.md

     **Touch Keyboard and Handwriting Panel Service**

 This list is from [this article](https://helpdeskgeek.com/windows-10/windows-10-unnecessary-services-you-can-disable-safely/), you can read up on what each one of these services does.
+If you wanna disable even more services, search up what service(s) you wanna disable and decide if it's worth it or not.
 After disabling the services, go to task manager and go to the `startup" tab`.
 Disable everything in it.
 This will prevent 10,000 programs opening up when you boot up your PC!
 Then go to the windows settings, privacy, then navigate over to the `background apps` section. turn everything off.

 ## **Custom ISOs**

-* If you're lazy to do any optimizations on your own, I'd recommend using a custom Windows 10 ISO such as `ggOS`, `AtlasOS` or`GhostSpectre Superlite`.
-These are *extremelly* stripped down versions of Windows.
-They include some tweaks which I haven't included, since they'd take a lot of time to do by hand.
+* If you're lazy to do any optimizations on your own, or want even more performance, I'd recommend using a custom Windows 10 ISO.
+Custom ISOs such as `ggOS`, `AtlasOS` or`GhostSpectre Superlite`are *extremelly* stripped down versions of Windows.
+They remove A LOT more features for the grand prize of better fps and lower input latency.
 Out of all the 3, ggOS will provide the best fps/low latency at the cost of compatability and features, which you can read in [their discord server.](https://discord.gg/ggOS)

 * If you want to install a custom ISO or any OS, you will need a USB stick and a program to burn the ISO to the USB.
 I recommend [ventoy](https://www.ventoy.net/en/index.html) as it's the easiest.
+But [rufus](https://rufus.ie/en/) is also an option.

 ## ⛏**2.
 Optimizing Minecraft**